kushdilip/kushdilip.github.io/content/post/technical-debt-resources.md

-It looks quite scary after after reading all the above articles but if there is a problem then there is always a soution.
-So avoiding short term compromizes can free the people working on any product from huge technical debts.
+It looks quite scary after reading all the above articles but if there is a problem then there is always a solution.
+So avoiding short term compromizes and following better design patterns can free the people working on any product from huge technical debts.